jatinxnewar/jatinxnewar/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Ticket'D
+- 🌱 I’m currently learning Blockcahin, Pentesting and smart contracts
+- 👯 I’m looking to collaborate on some crazy ideas of mine
+- 💬 Ask me about anything
+- 📫 How to reach me:
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love meeting new people and learning new things

 <!--
 **jatinxnewar/jatinxnewar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.